Lucknowi Chaat Masala

 Step 3

 Give the ingredients a moment to cool, then grind all the toasted spices, along with amchur and asafetida, to a grainy powder.
-Store in an air-tight container for up to 3 months and sprinkle on snacks as needed.
+Store in an air-tight container for up to 3 months.
+Sprinkle it on fruit salad, chutneys, shaved ice treats, pakodas, and fritters, as needed.

 Level Up: For a deliciously fragrant outcome, add a teaspoon of crushed dried mint leaves, or drop whole, dried rose petals into the spice jar.